 \subsection{The full model}

 Now that we have established the Lagrangian of the crawler, as well as the environmental forces imposed on it, we can finally provide the equations of motion.
 These equations of motion are obtained by adding the viscous forces, $F_{\ns}$ and $F_{\db}$, and the potential forces, $-\d U_{\np}$ and $-\d U_{\g}$, to the equations for the crawler in a vacuum.
-The equations of motion are the Lagrange--d'Alembert equations,
+Adding these up into the total potential energy $U = U_\s + U_{\np} + U_{\g}$ and the total force $F = F_\s + F_{\ns} + F_{\db}$, the equations of motion are the Lagrange--d'Alembert equations,